siberianfox/tinygwiki/JSON-Operation.md

 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
 TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
 (Note: The first status message returned on bootup will be in JSON format, regardless of the mode set).

 TinyG starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
-TinyG will also enter JSON mode automatically if it receives a line starting with an open curlie '{'.
+TinyG will also enter JSON mode automatically if it receives a line starting with an open curly '{'.
 While in JSON mode all commands are  expected in JSON format and responses are returned in JSON format....

 ...the exception being Gcode blocks.
 Gcode blocks streamed to TinyG while in JSON mode can be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
 Responses will always be returned in JSON format.